Michael-Xie/2020_CriticalMass_InternshipApplication/README.md

     * validated input from user when creating a new tweet
     * updated tweeter feed as new tweets are submitted
     * styled the web app based on hi-fi mockups
-    * added feature scroll button feature that focuses on create tweet when reaching the top of page
+    * added scroll button feature that scrolls back to top of page and focuses on create tweet
 2. [Scheduler](https://github.com/Michael-Xie/scheduler)
     * *A Single Page Application that allows a student to book an appointment with an interviewer.
 It is built using React, and data is persisted by [the API server](https://github.com/Michael-Xie/scheduler-api) using a PostgreSQL database*
     * built all the components needed to make the SPA functional